meteatamel/knative-tutorial/docs/visioneventing.md

 In this lab, we will use a [Cloud Storage](https://cloud.google.com/storage/docs/) bucket to store our images.
 We will also enable [Pub/Sub notifications](https://cloud.google.com/storage/docs/pubsub-notifications) on our bucket.
 This way, every time we add an image to the bucket, it will trigger a Pub/Sub message.
 This in turn will trigger our service where we will use Vision API to analyze the image.

+## Pub/Sub triggered service

+We're assuming that you already went through [Pub/Sub triggered service](pubsubeventing.md) tutorial and already setup Knative with GCP & PubSub Topic and also have a `CloudPubSubSource` defined.

+## Enable Vision API

 You want to make sure that the Vision API is enabled:

 ```bash